 Jesus is the very God who became a man and lived on the earth.
 He was a perfect, sinless man, and at the same time, God Himself.
 He was a God-man.
 Jesus died on the cross to take away the sins of the world, and then He resurrected from the dead.

 Jesus Christ in resurrection is now the life-giving Spirit.
 Like air, He is omnipresent.
 He’s here with you right now.
 Will God remain an unknown God to you?
 If you want to know Him, you must repent, that is, have a change in your thinking and turn from a life without God.
 You must turn to God, who is the Creator, the source of all life, and the Savior, Jesus Christ.
 If you repent, believe in Him, and call upon Him, He will forgive you of your sins and come into you.
 Simply pray:

-“Lord Jesus, You are the real God, my Creator and my Savior!
-Thank You for coming to be known by me.
+“Lord Jesus, I turn to You.
+You are God, my Creator, and my Savior.
 Thank You for dying for my sins.
-I believe in You as the One who was raised from the dead.
-Forgive me and come live in me.
-I receive You into me right now.
+I believe in You as the One who resurrected from the dead.
+Forgive me of my sins and come live in me.
+I receive You right now.
 Amen.”

 If you prayed to receive the Lord Jesus, visit bfa.org/new-believers.

 You can read and share all of our gospel posts here.